AtmosCoders/AtmosCoders.github.io/_posts/2016-04-01-2nd-Meeting-of-PyCAS.md

 Anaconda is a popular Python 'bundle' that includes most things you could possibly want to do Python-Science stuff with.
 You can download the appropriate installer here: [Anaconda Download](https://www.continuum.io/downloads).
 Linux, Mac, and Windows version available.

 ### Python(x,y)
-Personally, this is my favourite bundle for Windows, it comes with a nice MATLAB-like user interface called Spyder, which we mentioned at the last meeting.
+Personally, this is my favourite Python bundle for Windows, it comes with a nice MATLAB-like user interface called Spyder, which we mentioned at the last meeting.
+[Here is Python(x,y)](http://python-xy.github.io/).

 ## From the Package manager
 This is a good way to go if you don't want to install a massive bundle of Python stuff that you won't use, and like to know what's being installed on your computer.
-This method is just for linux users (I believe..?).
+This method is just for linux users.

 NOTE: If you are running Python versions 2.7 and 3.x side by side, you may find that you have to install packages for both installations separately with your package manager: e.g